|Responsible Executive:||Finance and Administration|

 This policy does not apply to:

-1. Any individual employed before July 1, 2016, in any department or unit where a relative of that individual then holds a superior position at least one level of supervision removed from the individual in any line of authority; or
+1. Any individual employed before July 1, 2016, in any department or unit where a relative of that individual holds a superior position at least one level of supervision removed from the individual in any line of authority; or

 2. Exceptions approved by the Vice President for Finance and Administration (staff) or the Provost (faculty), and endorsed by the Chief Human Resources Officer as being clearly in the best interests of the University.

 For the purposes of this policy:

-1. Relatives: are individuals related to each other in one of the following ways, whether by blood, adoption, marriage (in-laws/step), or other legal action: spouses; parents; grandparents; children; grand-children; siblings; aunts/uncles; or nieces/nephews.
+1. Relatives: are individuals related to each other in one of the following ways, whether by blood, adoption, marriage (in-laws/step), or other legal action: spouses; parents; grandparents; children; grandchildren; siblings; aunts/uncles; nieces/nephews or other persons residing in the same household, including but not limited to domestic partners.

 2. Line of authority: means authority extending vertically through one or more organizational levels of supervision or management.
-Deans, Directors, and Department Heads are responsible for ensuring that relatives (as defined above) do not control the scheduling, timekeeping, performance evaluations, disciplinary actions, or other employment and payroll functions for employees in this category.
+Deans, Directors, Department Heads and Principal Investigators (PI) are responsible for ensuring that relatives (as defined above) do not control the scheduling, timekeeping, performance evaluations, disciplinary actions, reporting effort, verification of research progress or other work performance, employment, and payroll functions for employees in this category.